Tetsuya3850/React-Express-Examples/todo/README.md

 ## Features

-- Todos can be added, if not blank and is shorter than 25 letters.
+- Todos can be listed.
-- Todos can be slashed to indicate that it is done.
+- Todos can be added.
-- Todos can be deleted to clean up the sheet.
+- Todos can be deleted.
-- All data are persisted to database.
+- Data are persisted to database.

 ## Try it